mharis05/mobiquityTestApp/README.md

 # How to Run:
 - To Run Individual Feature (For e.g. running only Create Employee Scenarios):
     - In TestRunner.java file, provide feature filename in features tag.
 For example:

-        ```
+        ```java
         @CucumberOptions(features="src/test/resources/CreateEmployee.feature", ...
         ```

 - To Run Individual Scenario within a Feature (For e.g. running only Create Valid Employee scenario)
     - In TestRunner.java file. provide:

-        ```
+        ```java
         @CucumberOptions(features="src/test/resources/CreateEmployee.feature", tags = "@CreateEmployeeValid", ...
         ```

 - To Run the whole Suite
     - In TestRunner.java file, just provide the path till the resources folder:

-        ```
+        ```java
         @CucumberOptions(features="src/test/resources/", ...
         ```